vellerefond/project-ring/README.md

  - **_Skip Opening Project Files:_** If checked, then a project's files will not be opened when the project is loaded.
 Automatic file saving still works though.

  - **_Skip Opening Tree View When Changing Project Path:_** If checked, then the tree view will not automatically opened (if it was previously hidden) when a changing from project to project (e.g., via **_Toggle_**) or setting a new project path (e.g., via **_Set Project Path_**).

+ - **_Use Notifications:_** Turns on/off the notifications from various actions of Project Ring.
+Alerts are always produced, when necessary, regardless of this configuration option's value.